 - Preheat oven to 375 degrees

-- Place turkey, onions, celery, carrots, and garlic in a large pot or Dutch Oven and place on the upper or middle rack.
+- Place turkey, onions, celery, carrots, and garlic in a large pot or Dutch Oven and place on the middle rack.
 Bake uncovered for 2 hours.
 Remove from oven.

 - Strain the stock into a bowl and refrigerate for 2 hours or even overnight.
 Using a spoon remove the fat accumulated on top.